-What does Music look like at St Teresa of Lisieux?
+What does Science look like at St Teresa of Lisieux?

 At St. Teresa of Lisieux Catholic Primary School, our vision is to provide a Science Curriculum that is exciting, inclusive and inspiring.
 Through purposeful, exciting, practical, hands on experience and a rich stimulating environment pupils are given opportunities to explore, ask questions, make observations, investigate their own ideas and be challenged in order to develop an understaning of the world around them.